-The University also enforces federal and state drug laws.
-The possession, sale, manufacture, or distribution of illegal drugs is prohibited on campus or as any part of the University's activities.
-Violators of the University's policies or federal and state laws regarding illegal drugs will be subject to disciplinary action and possibly criminal prosecution.
+The University upholds federal, state, and local drug laws.
+The possession, use, consumption, sale, manufacture, or distribution of illegal drugs is prohibited on campus or as any part of the University's activities.
+Violators of the University's policies or federal, state, or local laws regarding illegal drugs will be subject to disciplinary action and possibly criminal prosecution.